NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1e_wildfire_change_detection.md

  * Zonal statistics

 ## Requirements
- * A gmail (@gmail.com) account
+ * A gmail (@gmail.com) account.
  * An Earth Engine account.
-You can sign up for an Earth Engine account here: https://earthengine.google.com/new_signup/
+You can sign up for an Earth Engine account here: https://earthengine.google.com/new_signup/.
  * A basic understanding of the GEE code editor and the GEE JavaScript API.
  * Optionally, complete the previous GEE tutorials in this tutorial series:
     * <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-tutorial" target="_blank">Introduction to AOP Public Datasets in Google Earth Engine (GEE)</a>